tech-rules/Vehicle_Detection/README.md

-## Vehicle detection and bounding boxes around vehicles
+##Vehicle detection and bounding boxes

 The goals of this project are as following:
 * Perform feature extraction (HOG, color etc.) on a labeled training set of images and train a classifier